Cultivating The 12 Core Principles of Stoicism

 So, don’t be afraid of change.
 Embrace it with open arms and see where it takes you on your journey.

-Essentially, living in accordance with reason is a trait everyone should hone.
+Essentially, living by reason is a trait everyone should hone.

-This principle encourages individuals to approach life in a logical and rational manner.
+This principle encourages individuals to approach life logically and rationally.

 Instead of being controlled by our emotions or external circumstances, we should strive to act and think in ways that align with our values and virtues.